 It was an unremarkable, mild day, the sky blue and cloudless.
 Blaire’s history books referred to the phenomenon as stellar death: the sudden, inexplicable disappearance of every known star.
 When she applied for her school’s astronomy program—an archaic field, full of pseudoscientists, believers of myth and fairy tale—she described a star as a dangerous pinprick of light.

-The universe is sick, and Tabietha is the only one who knows how to keep it from dying.
-She has been sealing seams—tears in the fabric of the universe, leaking a poisonous substance known as sieh—for years, trying to determine the cause of the sickness, but now it seems that someone wants to stop her.
+The universe is sick, and Tabietha is the only one who knows why it is dying.
+She has been tracking the sieh—an ancient, alien entity, entropic yet sublime—for years, charting their path through devastated galaxies.
+But now it seems that someone, or something, wants to stop her.